Bondi Beach Cultural Landscape: History of Bondi Beach

 Bondi Beach and Bondi Park were part of the Bondi Estate originally granted to William Roberts in 1810.
 Although the area was in private ownership, the use of the beach by the public was made permissible by the owners from 1855, and the foreshore lands became popular as a picnicking and pleasure resort.

 In 1882, an area of 25 acre at Bondi Beach was dedicated as a public reserve.
 Early improvements following the dedication included baths opened c.
 1889, bathing sheds were erected in 1903, and a weatherboard shed for the Bondi Surf Bathers' Life Saving Club was built in 1907.
 The Bondi Surf Bathers' Life Saving Club and the North Bondi Surf Life Saving Club were founded in 1906, and are two of the oldest surf clubs in Australia.
 The present clubhouse of the Bondi Surf Bathers Life Saving Club was constructed in 1934, and the present club house of the North Bondi Surf Club was opened in 1933.

 A number of improvements ensued.
 In 1911, bathing sheds accommodating 750 men and 250 women were opened, described as the "finest bathing accommodation of any of the ocean beaches".
 A shed for the North Bondi Surf Life Saving Club was provided in the same year.
 Between 1911 and 1920, the sea wall at Bondi Beach was constructed.
-Funded by the New South Wales Government, the work was carried out by the Public Works Department.
+Funded by the Government of New South Wales, the work was carried out by the Public Works Department.
 The wall was an early attempt to control the drifting sand problem experienced at Bondi, but only met with partial success.
 In 1924 the sand dunes at the north of the beach caused the sea wall to fail.